nelvadas/microservices-with-openshift/lab1/README.md

 ```
 <service>.<pod_namespace>.svc.cluster.local
 ```
-So to acces the mongo instance in our namespace we should use one of the following  hostname:
+So to acces the mongo instance in our namespace we can  use one of the following value as MongoDB IP/hostname:
  ```
  personnedb.msa-dev.svc.cluster.local, personnedb.svc.cluster.local, personnedb
 ```